 Innes hoped to search the site where the statue was found for evidence of habitation to help determine its age.
 Jefferson was pleased with Innes's gift:

-Jefferson presented the statue to the American Philosophical Society in 1791, and it was recorded in their proceedings as "a curious piece of Indian sculpture representing an Indian woman in labor, found near Cumberland, Va."
-Although Jefferson believed the statue depicted a woman n labor, the kneeling position was a typical ceremonial posture for both females and males of high status during the Mississippian period.
+Jefferson presented the statue to the American Philosophical Society in 1791, and it was recorded in their proceedings as a "curious piece of Indian sculpture representing an Indian woman in labor, found near Cumberland, Va."3 Although Jefferson believed the statue depicted a woman in labor, the kneeling position was a typical ceremonial posture for both females and males of high status during the Mississippian period.4